mercadolibre/piper/README.md

 ```

 ### Splitting
 Splitting is a way to create more complex pipelines.
-This works as a sink stage that ends the initial pipeline
+It works as a sink stage that ends the initial pipeline
-and forwards the output to a list of pipelnes
+and forwards the output to a list of pipelines.
 ```go
 pipeline := piper.NewBuilder().
     Split(aPipeline, anotherPipeline, ...)
 ```
-The forwaring is made sequentially, so this could cause a starvation if one of the pipeline was stalled.
+The forwaring is made sequentially, so this could cause starvation if one of the pipelines stalls.

 ## Ok, i have my pipeline.
 How do i use it?